 It’s the 40th Anniversary of Vladimir Nabokov’s Death

-Found this article relevant?Rayne Elizabeth, Alex Chams, Isabelle Intranslation and 4 others found this witty
+Found this article relevant?Rayne Attwood, Alex Chams, Isabelle Intranslation and 4 others found this witty

 Vladimir Vladimirovich Nabokov, who died on July 2nd forty years ago, is one of the most celebrated writers of the twentieth century.
 His reputation rests on Lolita, which is self-consciously—exuberantly—a groundbreaking novel, and still feels as original today as it did when it was first published in 1955.
 Nor has it grown any less shocking with the years.